 16-18 November 2017

-We’d specifically chosen our hotel because it was central to the sights and the airport Airlink bus stops right outside.
+We’d specifically chosen our hotel because it was (cheap and) central to the sights and the airport Airlink bus stops right outside.
 The airport is also only a few miles from the city so it was an easy commute to get to where we needed to be.
 Right in the thick of all we needed to see!